DrLex0/quake-frogbots/README.md

 As for running the `waypoint` tool to create or edit waypoints, see the README in the `waypoint` directory.

+## Caveats

+### Customized .ent files may crash the Frogbot

+Be careful with `.ent` files.
+If they add item entities like weapons, ammo, teleport destinations, or the like, in all likelihood **the game will crash** when loading a Frogbot-supported map, because the extra entities will cause entity numbers to be shifted, causing a fatal mess with the waypoint data.
+This usually manifests itself as an error `<NO FUNCTION>` or `NULL function` in the console or log.
+Even if the game would not crash, the bot would act very weird.

+If this happens, either disable the loading of `.ent` files, or just move the `.ent` file aside (to a separate folder).

+When making waypoints in an engine that supports `.ent` files, by all means ensure no custom file is loaded for the map.

+The good news is that if I ever get to finish the script that can inject waypoint data into an `.ent` file to allow loading waypoints without recompiling the qwprogs, then custom `.ent` files will likely work, as long as they do not try to remove entities from the original set (is that even possible anyway?)
+Any added entities will then not be usable for the bot, unless they are annotated inside the `.ent` file with their own zone, goal, and path info, but this is all speculative at this moment…

 ## What is the difference with the KTX Frogbot?

 Although born from the same origin, this is a different Frogbot fork than [the one included in KTX](https://github.com/QW-Group/ktx).
 The differences are: